Merle Oberon: Parentage

 For most of her life, Oberon concealed the truth about her parentage by claiming that she had been born in Tasmania, Australia, to white parents, and that her birth records had been destroyed in a fire.
 She identified as British.

-She was raised as the daughter of Arthur Terrence O'Brien Thompson, a Welsh mechanical engineer from Darlington who worked in Indian Railways, and his wife, Charlotte Selby (whose full married name, according to her 1937 obituary, was Constance Charlotte Thompson.
-She was born in Sri Lanka (then Ceylon) and was a Burgher (a small Eurasian ethnic group in Sri Lanka).
+She was raised as the daughter of Arthur Terrence O'Brien Thompson, a Welsh mechanical engineer from Darlington who worked in Indian Railways, and his wife, Charlotte Selby, whose full married name, according to her 1937 obituary, was Constance Charlotte Thompson.
+Selby was born in Sri Lanka (then Ceylon) and was a Burgher (a small Eurasian ethnic group in Sri Lanka).

 Oberon's birth certificate lists her biological mother as "Constance Thompson", which could have referred to either Constance Charlotte Selby or her then-14-year-old daughter, Constance Joyce Selby.
 It is theorized that Thompson impregnated his stepdaughter Constance Joyce by rape, with Oberon being raised as Constance Joyce's half-sister to avoid scandal.
-Neither Constance Charlotte nor Constance Joyce acknowledged this theory during their lifetimes, and DNA testing did not exist then to determine paternity.
+Neither Constance Charlotte nor Constance Joyce acknowledged this theory during their lifetimes, and DNA testing did not exist then to determine maternity.

 Constance Charlotte herself had given birth to Constance Joyce at the age of 14, after being raped by Henry Alfred Selby, the Anglo-Irish foreman of a tea plantation.
 In their 1983 biography of Oberon, Charles Higham and Roy Moseley (known to write highly fictionalised accounts of celebrities) also averred, dubiously, that Constance Charlotte had Māori ancestry, though which Iwi (Maori tribe) was not specified.

 Constance Joyce married Alexander Soares, with whom she had four children: Edna, Douglas, Harry, and Stanislaus.
 Edna and Douglas moved to the UK at an early age.
 Stanislaus, who lived in Surrey, Canada, was the only child to retain his father's surname of Soares.
 Harry eventually moved to Toronto, Canada, retaining grandmother Charlotte's maiden name, Selby.

 After locating Oberon's birth certificate in Indian government records in Bombay, Harry tried to visit her in Los Angeles, only for Oberon to refuse any meeting.
 When Higham and Moseley were working on their biography of Oberon, Harry withheld that he might have been Oberon's half-brother instead of her nephew; he later disclosed the information to Maree Delofski, producer of the 2002 ABC documentary The Trouble with Merle, which investigated the conflicting versions of Oberon's origin, and repeated it to biographer Mayukh Sen, who included it in the book Love, Queenie: Merle Oberon, Hollywood's First South Asian Star (2025).